NanoFlow: Towards Optimal Large Language Model Serving Throughput: Abstract

 \section{Abstract}

-The increasing usage of Large Language Models (LLMs) has resulted in a surging demand for planet-scale serving systems, where tens of thousands of GPUs continuously serve hundreds of millions of users.
-Consequently, throughput (under reasonable latency constraints) has emerged as a key metric that determines serving systems' performance.
-To boost throughput, various methods of \oldparall{} (e.g., data, tensor, pipeline) have been explored.
-However, existing methods do not consider overlapping the utilization of different resources within a single device, leading to under-utilization and sub-optimal performance.
+Large Language Models (LLMs) have resulted in a surging demand for planet-scale serving systems, where tens of thousands of GPUs continuously serve hundreds of millions of users.
+Consequently, throughput has emerged as a key metric that determines serving systems' performance.
+Due to large model sizes and memory-intensive self-attention, LLM serving has been commonly assumed to be memory-bound.
+Through a detailed analysis, we show that despite having memory-intensive components, end-to-end LLM serving is compute bound for most common workloads and LLMs.
+Alas, most existing serving engines fall short from optimal compute utilization, because the heterogeneous operations that comprise LLM serving---compute, memory, networking---are executed sequentially within a device.

-We propose \pllm{}, a novel serving framework that exploits \newparall{}, which overlaps the usage of resources including compute, memory, and network within a single device through \opschedule{}.
-To exploit \newparall{}, \pllm{} introduces two key innovations: First, \pllm{} splits requests into \textit{\nano{}es} at the granularity of operations, which breaks the dependency of sequential operations in LLM inference and enables overlapping; then, to get benefit from overlapping, \pllm{} uses an operation-level pipeline with \smimpl{}, which partitions the device's functional units and simultaneously executes different operations in each unit. \pllm{} automates the pipeline setup using a parameter search algorithm, which enables easily porting \pllm{} to different models.
-We implement \pllm{} on NVIDIA GPUs and evaluate end-to-end serving throughput on several popular models such as \lm{}-2-70B, Mixtral 8$\times$7B, \lm{}-3-8B, etc..
-With practical workloads, \pllm{} provides \computesota{} throughput boost compared to state-of-the-art serving systems achieving \portmin to \portmax of optimal throughput across ported models.
+We propose \pllm{}, a novel serving framework that exploits \newparall{}, which overlaps the usage of heterogeneous resources within a single device. \pllm{} splits inputs into smaller \textit{\nano{}es} and duplicates operations to operate on each portion independently, enabling overlapping. \pllm{} automatically identifies the number, size, ordering, and GPU resource allocation of \nano{}es to minimize the execution time, while considering the interference of concurrent operations.
+We evaluate \pllm{}'s end-to-end serving throughput on several popular models such as \lm{}-2-70B, Mixtral 8$\times$7B, \lm{}-3-8B, etc. With practical workloads, \pllm{} provides \computesota{} throughput boost compared to state-of-the-art serving systems, achieving between \portmin to \portmax of optimal throughput across popular models.